 Have a wild tube ride

-Backcountry fishing is one of the most popular things to in Marco Island, and fishing enthusiasts reel in plenty of local fish including snook, tarpon, redfish, trout, pompano and many other species.
-Experienced guides are readily available for fishing excursions from Marco Island, and include backcountry-flats fishing and deep-sea charters in the Gulf of Mexico for grouper, kingfish and snapper.
+Backcountry fishing is one of the most popular things to do in Marco Island, and fishing enthusiasts reel in plenty of local fish including snook, tarpon, redfish, trout, pompano, and many other species.
+Experienced guides are readily available for fishing excursions from Marco Island, and include backcountry-flats fishing and deep-sea charters in the Gulf of Mexico for grouper, kingfish, and snapper.

 Learn to waterski

-If you fancy your hand at wakeboarding, waterskiing or even kneeboarding, you can book one-on-one instruction an ex waterskiing pro.
+If you fancy your hand at wakeboarding, waterskiing, or even kneeboarding, you can book lessons from any number of watersports providers.
 Prices are around $200 for groups of up to 6 students, which includes all equipment and instruction.

 Restaurants and nightlife